Hero Image

 THE POSSIBILITIES ARE ENDLESS

-Our plan now is to translate textbooks and Hanifi teaching tools for dozens more education providers in the camp, potentially reaching 337,000 more children and making a historic step forward in turning the tide on Rohingya literacy and identity.
-We are currently training teachers and conducting extensive Focus Groups Discussions with the communities in the camps.
+Our hope is that, in time, we will have the opportunity translate textbooks and Hanifi teaching tools for dozens more education providers in the camp, potentially reaching 337,000 more children.
+We believe this could be a historic step forward in turning the tide on Rohingya literacy and identity.

 Working for the first time with a coalition of like-minded educators, Rohingya groups, and Rohingya academics, we are optimistic about the longer term possibilities Hanifi can open up for the Rohingya community.